Dimension reduction, exact recovery, and error estimates for sparse reconstruction in phase space: Introduction

 \begin{defn}[Coincidence and ghost particle] Let $\lambda=\sum_{i=1}^Nm_i\delta_{(x_i,v_i)}\in\M(\R^d\times\R^d)$ be a particle configuration with $m_i\in\R$, $x_i,v_i\in\R^d$ for $i=1,\ldots,N$, and let $\goodtimes\subset\R$ be a set of times. \begin{enumerate} \item Configuration $\lambda$ has a \emph{coincidence} at some time $t\in\goodtimes$ if the locations of two distinct particles $i\neq j$ coincide at time $t$, that is, $x_i+tv_i=x_j+tv_j$. \item Configuration $\lambda$ admits a \emph{ghost particle} with respect to $\goodtimes$ if there exists $(x,v)\in\R^d\times\R^d$ outside the support of $\lambda$ such that at each time $t\in\goodtimes$ the ghost particle location coincides with a particle location, that is, $x+tv=x_i+tv_i$ for some $i\in\{1,\ldots,N\}$ depending on $t\in\goodtimes$. \end{enumerate} \end{defn}

 Our contribution is to show that this behaviour persists after the dimension reduction.
-In fact, we prove that in absence of coincidences or ghost particles models \eqref{eqn:productTopologyModel}-\eqref{eqn:mixedModel} with $\alpha=0$ yield exact reconstruction of the ground truth $\liftVar$ and $u$ in case of noise-free data and that in case of noisy observations the reconstruction error can be quantified in terms of the noise strength (we consider model \eqref{eqn:measureTopologyModel} no further since, if well-posed, it is equivalent to \eqref{eqn:mixedModel} anyway).
+In fact, we prove that in absence of coincidences or ghost particles the model \eqref{eqn:mixedModel} with $\alpha=0$ yields exact reconstruction of the ground truth $\liftVar$ and $u$ in case of noise-free data and that in case of noisy observations the reconstruction error can be quantified in terms of the noise strength.
 To state the results, let the ground truth configuration and corresponding noise-free observations be labelled with $\dagger$,

-Further, we will call a snapshot $u_t^\dagger$ \emph{reconstructible} from observations via $\fopstat_t$ if it satisfies a particular type of source condition which is sufficient to reconstruct $u_t^\dagger$ exactly from the observation $\fopstat_tu_t^\dagger$ via \eqref{eqn:staticModel}.
-This source condition involves the existence of two dual variables $v^\dagger,v$ and three constants $\kappa,\mu,R>0$, and it will be stated in detail in \cref{def:reconstructible}.
-The main result of Cand\`es and Fernandez-Granda in \cite{Candes2013,Candes2014} essentially concerns this source condition: if the forward operator $\fopstat_t$ represents a truncated Fourier series, then $u_t^\dagger$ is reconstructible as soon as the minimum distance between its particles is (up to an explicit constant) no smaller than the inverse truncation frequency.
-To obtain exact reconstruction or a bound on the reconstruction error, the following assumption will be relevant.